 If you want to use your AC in multiple rooms, choose a model that has casters or wheels to make the process easier.
 Pay careful attention to the weight if you plan to move the air conditioner up and down flights of stairs, too.

 A remote control can also be handy if you’re using your AC in a large room or don’t want to get out of bed to adjust it.
 Look for one that allows you to turn the unit on and off and change the speed at the very least.
+A 24-hour timer that allows you to turn a portable AC unit off after a certain time is also helpful.

-A portable air conditioner is going to take up some space in whatever room you put it in – and be hard to miss – so you should take its appearance into account when shopping.
+A portable air conditioner is going to take up some space in whatever room you put it in—and be hard to miss—so you should take its appearance into account when shopping.
 Units are available in a variety of aesthetic styles, though they do tend to put function over form.
 In most cases, you’ll be choosing from basic colors like white, gray, or black.

 When you’re choosing a portable air conditioner, you should think about the maintenance that’s necessary to keep the unit cooling properly.